nais314/stui/doc/Colors.md

 "color modes are backward compatible": on 256 colors terminal you can use 16 color; on RGB you can use every method, even mixed =)

+app.colorMode caches the initial color mode, so if not changed on the fly, calling getColorMode is not neccessary.

+setForegroundColor/setBackgroundColor are
+changing drawing color (...),
+changeForegroundColor/changeBackgroundColor are
+working on Controll.styles

 **Styles**

 to spare repeating setMargin("bottom", 1), modify app's styles before creating